model-checking/kani/rfc/src/rfcs/0010-ghost-state.md

   For initial implementations, I would prefer keeping it simple and maybe just add print statements.
 - Should Kani automatically propagate ghost state for copy and clone (at least for temporary variables)?
     - What about transmute?
+- Should we restrict the number of shadow memories to max one per `GhostValue` or one per concrete type `T`?

 ## Out of scope / Future Improvements